Colonnette: Influence

-Khmer archeology: a process of datation
+Khmer archaeology and dating

-The colonnettes are key to Khmer archeology as they provide indications about the datation of Angkorian temples not only by certain of the decorative details which it bears, but also by the set and the very connection of its elements.
+The colonnettes are key to Khmer archaeology as they aid the dating of Angkorian temples not only by certain of the decorative details which it bears, but also by the set and the very connection of its elements.

 We had to build our theory on the style of Jayavarman II, with only one lintel and one small colonnette.